 Making the best choices surrounding your air conditioning is a necessary process that can become difficult without the correct information.
 Whether it is moving to a new home, building from the bottom-up, or looking to get an AC replacement, these decisions can be the difference between being comfortable or miserable in your home.

 Many factors play into having an efficient air conditioning unit.
 Size is a factor that can make the most significant difference in the comfort of your home.
-Southern Air of Baton Rouge wants to help you understand how to pick your unit best.
+Southern Air Heating and Cooling wants to help you understand how to pick your unit best.
 Below are our tips to help you make the best choice for your home.

 Why is AC Size Important?

 If the size of your air conditioner does not match the specifications of your home, it will not function the way it should.
 When you don’t have enough cooling capacity, your unit will not adequately cool your home.
 If your AC has too much cooling capacity, it will not correctly humidify your home.
 No matter which side you land on, it results in energy waste and undesirable conditions.

 Understanding the Terminology

 The size of your air conditioner does not refer to your unit’s physical length and width.
 It refers to the cooling capacity your unit has.
 It’s essential to understand the difference between cooling load and capacity.
 The cooling capacity of your AC unit describes how powerful your AC is.
 British thermal units (Btu’s) are used to measure the power of your system or tons.

 The cooling load is the amount of heat that needs to be removed from a space to maintain the temperature in an adequate range.
 This allows your home to remain at a comfortable temperature inside, despite potential extreme temperatures outside.

 How to Calculate the Size of Your Unit

 To calculate the size of the air conditioner you need for a room, first, multiply the length of the room by its width.
 Then multiply it by 25 BTU to get efficient cooling for the room under different weather conditions.